On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Introduction

 There have been some examples of factorial locally compact groups in the literature.
 For a nice historical overview, we refer the reader to the introduction of \cite{Morando25}.
 A major class of examples that arises in the literature exploits techniques from ergodic theory.
 It follows from \cite[Theorem VIII]{vonNeumannIII} (see also \cite[Proposition 2.2]{Sutherland78}, \cite[Proposition 14.D.1]{Bekka-delaharpe2020}), that for a non-singular action $\alpha$ of a discrete countable group $\Gamma$ on an abelian locally compact group $N$ by continuous automorphisms, the von Neumann algebra of the semidirect product $L(N \rtimes_{\alpha} \Gamma)$ is isomorphic to the crossed product $L^{\infty}(\widehat{N}) \rtimes_{\widehat{\alpha}} \Gamma$.
 Here, $\widehat{\alpha}: \Gamma \actson \widehat{N}$ refers to the dual action on the Pontryagin dual of $N$.

 In such a setting, there are precise conditions on the dual action $\Gamma \actson \widehat{N}$ such that the crossed product is a factor (see \cite{Vaes20} or \cite[Proposition 6.3]{BCDK24}).
-This idea has been already used to give examples of factors in \cite{Sutherland78} where Sutherland exploits this to provide two distinct classes (injective and non-injective) of examples of group von Neumann algebras that are factors of any given type.
+This idea has already been used to give examples of factors in \cite{Sutherland78} where Sutherland exploits this to provide two distinct classes (injective and non-injective) of examples of group von Neumann algebras that are factors of any given type.
 One important necessary condition for $L(N \rtimes \Gamma)$ to be a factor is ergodicity of the dual action $\Gamma \actson \widehat{N}$.
-When $N$ is countable discrete, ergodicity of $\Gamma \actson \widehat{N}$ turns out to be equivalent to the nontrivial orbits of $\Gamma \actson N$ being infinite.
-We attempt to achieve a similar characterization of ergodicity of the dual action when $N$ is not discrete anymore.
+When $N$ is countable discrete, ergodicity of $\Gamma \actson \widehat{N}$ turns out to be equivalent to the non-trivial orbits of $\Gamma \actson N$ being infinite.
+We attempt to achieve a similar characterization of ergodicity of the dual action when $N$ is no longer discrete.

 We deal with the case when $N$ is an abelian group of Lie type, i.e., $N$ is isomorphic to $ \R^m \times \T^n \times D$ for a discrete abelian group $D$.
-While we do not succeed in giving a complete characterization, we show that under some natural conditions on the action $\Gamma \actson N$, the group von Neumann algebra $L(N \rtimes \Gamma)$ is a factor.
+While we do not succeed in giving a complete characterization, we show that under some natural mild conditions on the action $\Gamma \actson N$, the group von Neumann algebra $L(N \rtimes \Gamma)$ is a factor.
 This allows us to give a somewhat large class of examples of factorial group von Neumann algebras.
 The first goal for us is to determine if an analogous ergodicity result like the discrete case (see Proposition \ref{Prop: ergodicity iff infinite orbits}) is true for measure preserving actions on $N = \R^n$.
-In this case one can assume that $\Gamma < \SL(n,\R)$ and the dual action is precisely the linear action composed with the automorphism $A \mapsto (A^T)^{-1}$.
+In this case one can assume that $\Gamma < \{g \in \GL(n,\R) \; | \; |\det(g)| = 1\}$ and the dual action is precisely the linear action composed with the automorphism $A \mapsto (A^T)^{-1}$.
 We shall denote the image of a group $\Gamma$ under this automorphism by $\Gamma^T$.
 In this regard, we are interested in the following natural questions:

 \begin{ques} For a countable subgroup $\Gamma < \SL(n,\R)$ is it true that $\Gamma \actson \R^n$ is ergodic if and only if $\Gamma^T \actson \R^n$ is ergodic? \end{ques}

 \begin{ques} Is there a reasonable intrinsic characterization of countable subgroups of $\SL(n,\R)$ which act ergodically on $\R^n$? \end{ques}